Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 - x = Independent variable (features / input variable)
 - $\beta_0$ = intercept of the line (which adds additional degree of freedoom)
 - $\beta_1$ = Linear Regression coefficient
-- $\epsilon$ = Error of estimation (difference between observed income and the income regression predicted)